mayerrobert/jmurmel/README.md

 Lambdas can be dynamic or lexical, this can be selected via a keyword parameter to `lambda`.

 Variables and functions share one namespace.

-Symbols names must not start with a digit, only the first 2000 characters are significant.
+Math operators (except `1+, 1-`) are implemented using Java operators for double.

-Numbers must start with a digit, a `+` or a `-`.
+This is probably different to Common Lisp esp. around +/-NaN, +/-Infinity, division by zero and so on.
 E.g. the S-expression `(/ 1 -0)` is valid and will yield `-Infinity`.

-Math operators are implemented using Java operators for double.
-This is probably different to Common Lisp esp. around +/-NaN, +/-Infinity, division by zero and so on.
+The data types currently supported are symbols, pairs (i.e. lists), numbers (represented as Java Double or Long), characters and vectors (character vectors aka strings, bitvectors and vectors that can contain any data).

-The only data types currently supported are symbols, pairs (i.e. lists), numbers (represented as Java Double or Long), characters and strings.
 String literals are 2000 chars max length.

 Most of these features can be disabled using commandline arguments.
 You can disable pretty much everything except S-expressions, symbols, cons cells and lambda.